 What can STOFFBILANZ do?

-Modelling with STOFFBILANZ includes both Soil erosion by water and sediment, nitrogen and phosphorus inputsthe main sources and paths of input are identified and calculated for each specific natural area and use.
+Modelling with STOFFBILANZ includes both Soil loss by water as well as Sediment, Nitrogen and Phosphorus inputs in river catchments.
+The main sources and paths of input are identified and calculated for each specific natural area and use.
 The results represent spatially differentiated orders of magnitude of substance inputs.

 As a balance sheet model, STOFFBILANZ basically allows statements on "steady-state" conditions for long-term observation periods.
 However, the progressive development of the model and the coupling with other process-oriented models (water balance - KLIWES and humus balance - CCB) has now made it possible to make calculations in annual steps.
 Depending on the data situation and requirements in the project, day-based approaches (USLEM, FAO evapotranspiration, surface runoff, ...) can also be used or integrated.